 Description: In-depth exploration of contemporary topics in counseling psychology.
-Offered for variable credit, 1-9 credit hours, maximum of 9
+Credit hours: 1-9

-CPSY 4013 Field Experience in Counseling Prerequisites: CPSY 3003 and CPSY 3013.
+CPSY 4013 Field Experience in Counseling

+Prerequisites: CPSY 3003 and CPSY 3013.

 Description: A senior capstone/field experience for students considering graduate work in counseling psychology, school counseling, community counseling, or a counseling-related profession.
 The field experience provides students with the opportunity to apply the skills, knowledge, and techniques in an applied setting.
 Students can expect to gain an understanding of the philosophy, organization, and tasks of their field site to assist in guiding their decision for a future career path.